maths/moodle-qtype_stack/doc/en/Installation/Mathjax.md

 These are notes on configuring the MathJax filter options for use with STACK.

 1. Do not use "TeX filter compatibility" unless you want all equations to appear inline!
-2. To add suppport for [actuarial notation](../Authoring/Actuarial.md) you need to add the option 'enclose.js' to the extensions.
-I.e. within the "MathJax configuration" text we need the the following.
+2. To add support for [actuarial notation](../Authoring/Actuarial.md) you need to add the option 'enclose.js' to the extensions.
+I.e. within the "MathJax configuration" text we need the following.

         TeX: { extensions: ['enclose.js'] }

 ## Accessibility ##